aukkawut/inverse_conway_GoL/README.md

 Update: Added the `FullyConnected`, `CNN`, and `CycleGAN` (still buggy on callback routine) models.

 ## To-do
 1. Redefine the loss function (to make it position-invariant).
-The current evaluation is still position-variant and biased
+The current evaluation is still position-variant and biased [Future Work]
-2. Try out CNN and CycleGAN as proposal said
+2. Try out CNN and CycleGAN as proposal said [Done]
-3. Generate more data for training
+3. Generate more data for training [Done]
-4. Check the testcase and recheck the code as I smell some fishy smelly bugs inside that code
+4. Check the testcase and recheck the code as I smell some fishy smelly bugs inside that code []